amiyapatanaik/z3score-api/README.md

   * **Code:** 200 <br />
     **Content:** `{ status : 1 or 0, message : validity of the license or error message, call_limit = C, epoch_limit = E}` <br />
     status is 1 for success or 0 for failure.<br />
-    call_limit is the allowed number of API calls in any given hour, returned only if successfully.<br />
+    call_limit is the allowed number of API calls in any given hour, returned only if successful.<br />
-    epoch_limit is the allowed number of epochs that can be scored in any given 24 hour period, returned only if successfully.<br />
+    epoch_limit is the allowed number of epochs that can be scored in any given 24 hour period, returned only if successful.<br />

 * **Sample Call using CURL:**